eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

     to update the [download links](../Downloads.md)
 - update the eclipse.org/sumo website
   - modify the version number (Version) [in config.toml](https://github.com/eclipse/sumo.website/blob/master/config.toml) in the **Default Parameters** section at the beginning
-- If it is the first reease of the year, create a new Eclipse release at https://projects.eclipse.org/projects/technology.sumo (after login there should be a "Create Release" button)
+- If it is the first release of the year, create a new Eclipse release at https://projects.eclipse.org/projects/technology.sumo (after login there should be a "Create Release" button)
   - add an IP Log to the release
   - send an email to the PMC at technology-pmc@eclipse.org asking for review (include links to the release and the IP log)
 - add a new version tag